Southern Style Buttermilk Biscuits

 How do you make biscuits flaky?

 Frozen butter makes a difference!
 Grating frozen butter into flour and mixing until lightly crumbled is the secret to flaky layers.
-If you work the butter until it melts, your biscuits will turn out flat.
+If you work the butter until it melts, your biscuits may turn out flat.

-What to Serve with Southern Biscuits
+What to Serve with Buttermilk Drop Biscuits

 Storage and Freezing

-After biscuits have baked, store them in an airtight container at room temperature for one day.
+STORAGE: After biscuits have baked, store them in an airtight container at room temperature for one day.
 After that, it's best to refrigerate them and reheat in a 350 degree oven for a few minutes before serving.

-Biscuits can be frozen for up to 3 months if wrapped well and sealed in an airtight container.
-Thaw in the refrigerator overnight and reheat in a 350 degree oven for best results.
+FREEZING: Biscuits can be frozen for up to 3 months if wrapped well and sealed in an airtight container or freezer bag.

 • freezing butter beforehand is worth the extra effort